 |Day 18||Drive from Pokhara (800m/2,625ft) to Kathmandu (1,400m/4,592ft)|

 A pre-dawn hike to Thorung La ensures that you cross the beautiful but treacherous pass well before the afternoon clouds come in.
 After spending precious moments celebrating your achievement, you descend to the pilgrimage site of Muktinath.
-Known as the place to attain salvation or 'moksha' Hindus as well as Buddhists flock to this sacred spot from all over the globe.
+Known as the place to attain salvation or 'moksha,' Hindus and Buddhists flock to this sacred spot from all over the globe.

 An arid landscape filled with high canyons and barren hills covers the next part of your trail.
 You walk on the Kali Gandaki River's dry and dusty river bed as you make your way to the medieval Thakkali town of Marpha from Jomsom.
 Trekkers call Marpha 'Apple Pie Country' because of its apple orchards and delicious apple pies.
 Kalopani is the last Thakkali settlement on your itinerary.